Compression, Generalization and Learning: Compression schemes for machine learning

 \begin{exa} We consider a sample of $1000$ points drawn in an independent fashion in $\Real{3}$ and an algorithm $\algo$ that constructs the corresponding convex hull (see Figure \ref{convex-hull}).

 The compression function $\co$ returns the vertexes of the convex hull (in case of multiple points corresponding to the same vertex, only one point is put in the compression) and a new point is \emph{appropriate} if it belongs to the convex hull.
 It is easy to check that $\co$ satisfies the \emph{preference} Property \ref{preference} and the \emph{non-associativity} Property \ref{non-associativity} and that \emph{coherence -- part I} Property \ref{mis_implies_change} and \emph{coherence -- part II} Property \ref{chance implies mis} also hold.
 Hence, if the probability by which the points are drawn has no concentrated mass (for instance, if it admits density), then the \emph{non-concentrated mass} Property \ref{no-concentrated-mass} is also verified and Theorem \ref{theorem above below-learning} can be used to assess the risk.

-Panels (a) and (b) in Figure \ref{convex-hull} profile the region delimited by $\underline{\eps}_k$ and $\overline{\eps}_k$ for $N = 1000$ and $\delta = 10^{-3}$.
-The green dots have coordinates equal to the cardinality of the compressed multiset ($x$ axis) and the risk ($y$ axis) in a Monte-Carlo testing in which points in $\Real{3}$ have a Gaussian distribution -- panel (a) -- and a uniform distribution in a hyper-cube -- panel (b).
-One sees that the two clouds of green dots in (a) and in (b) are quite different, while, in both cases, they belong to the region (compare with the discussion in Section \ref{section-compression}).
-Moreover, the stochastic fluctuation of the two clouds well covers the gap between the lower and the upper bound, signifying that the bounds are tight. \end{exa}